STEP TWO OF THE DISABILITY REVIEW PROCESS

 Additionally, after considering all of the evidence, if the SSA is unable to determine clearly the effect of a medical condition on your ability to do basic work activities, then they must continue to follow the evaluation process until a determination can be made.
 SSR 96-3p.

 A good explanation of what should happen if the SSA cannot determine if you pass the step two threshold in Social Security’s rulings.
 As SSA guidelines state, great care should be taken in when applying the “not severe” concept.
-If the SSA is unable to clearly determine the effect of a medical condition or combination of conditions on the ability to do basic work activities, then the evaluation process should not end at step two.
+If the SSA is unable to clearly determine the effect of a medical condition or combination of conditions on the ability to do basic work activities, then the evaluation should not end at step two.
 Rather, it should continue.

 UNDERSTANDING THE DURATION TEST IN THE SSA REVIEW PROCESS